diogtsix/Fixed_Aircraft_Wing/README.md

 Through the otpimization_GUI the user can set the parametrs for the Genetic algorithm, number of samples and discrete surface values for optimization.
 After optimization is finished report on the right of the same window will appear.

+## **FD&T for Predictive Maintance**

+Conducted Fatigue Analysis and life safety prediction based on specific Material and Loading conditions, by using Miner's Rule.

+## Program Components

+The basic components for FD&T are : 1) predictive_maintance.py, 2) predictive_maintance_GUI.py

+All calculations and functionalities are carried out through the predictive maintance class.

+Through the GUI user is alowed to provide 7 different types of cyclic load, and number of loadings and material Characteristics.
+One block of loading represents 100 flights of 4 hours each.
+The output of the module are the S-N material Graph and an analytical report regarding the number of cycles, accumulated damage, damage tolerance, number of cycles till crack initiation and flight hours till crack initiation.

 ## **Documentation**

 An important componenet of this project is the documentation folder.
 Inside This folder there are 3 .pdf files: